Robert Hecker: Athletics

 In 1983, Robert Hecker ran the 110 meter high hurdles in 14.56 seconds, a Mira Costa High School (Manhattan Beach) school record for 23 years, until Drew Johnston (whom Hecker taught to hurdle) clocked 14.39 seconds at CIF prelims in 2006.
 Hecker ran the 60 meter hurdles in 8.1 seconds as a member of the El Camino College track team, and was the Exemplary Physical Education Major of the Year at California State University, Dominguez Hills.
 He was runner-up in the 110 meter high hurdles at the USA Track & Field Masters Western Regionals in 2004.
-In addition to his career in music, he teaches science, physical education, health, and music, and coaches track & field (the Daily Breeze called him the 'hurdles guru coach') in the South Bay area of Los Angeles.
+In addition to his career in music, he taught science, physical education, health, and music, and coached track & field (the Daily Breeze called him the 'hurdles guru coach') in the South Bay area of Los Angeles.